-AZITRO is indicated for infections due to susceptible organisms, including lower respiratory tract infections such as bronchitis, mild cases of community acquired pneumonia caused by Streptococcus pneumonia or Haemophilus influenza; skin and soft tissue infections; acute otitis media and upper respiratory tract infections including sinusitis.
+AZITRO is indicated for infections caused by susceptible organisms; in lower respiratory tract infections such as bronchitis, mild community-acquired pneumonia due to Streptococcus pneumonia or Haemophilus influenza; in skin and soft tissue infections; in acute otitis media and in upper respiratory tract infections including sinusitis.

-It is indicated in pharyngitis/tonsillitis caused by Streptococcus pyogenes, in the presence of penicillin allergy.
+It is indicated for treatment of pharyngitis/tonsillitis caused by Streptococcus pyogenes, in the presence of penicillin allergy.

-AZITRO is indicated in sexually transmitted, uncomplicated genital infections in males and females due to Chlamydia trachomatis.
-It is also indicated in soft tissue ulcers due to Haemophilus ducreyi and uncomplicated genital infections due to non-multi resistant Neisseria gonorrhoeae, but it should be determined that there is no accompanying Treponema pallidum infection.
+AZITRO is indicated for treatment of sexually transmitted, uncomplicated genital infections in males and females due to Chlamydia trachomatis.

+It is also indicated for treatment of soft tissue ulcers due to Haemophilus ducreyi and uncomplicated genital infections due to non-multi resistant Neisseria gonorrhoeae, however concurrent infection with Treponema pallidum should be excluded.